-- Pre-game meetings with Coaches and/or Assessors can take place, if done with physical distancing. - Player inspections may still be completed, but must be at a distance of no less than two (2) meters (6 feet). - Assistant Referees must stand a minimum of two (2) meters (6 feet) from the kicker during corner kicks. - Match Officials are to use their foot to pass the ball when transferring to a player (i.e. free kicks), or direct the player to retrieve the ball themselves. - It is optional for Assistant Referees to wear face shields as they are positioned closer to spectators and benches.
+- Pre-game meetings with Coaches and/or Assessors can take place, if following the physical distancing measures and recommendations along with any gathering restrictions issued by the provincial government health authorities. - Player inspections may still be completed, but must be at a distance of no less than two (2) meters (6 feet). - Assistant Referees must stand a minimum of two (2) meters (6 feet) from the kicker during corner kicks. - Match Officials are to use their foot to pass the ball when transferring to a player (i.e. free kicks), or direct the player to retrieve the ball themselves. - It is optional for Assistant Referees to wear face shields as they are positioned closer to spectators and benches.
 This provides an additional level of protection. - Clubs/Districts/Academies/Leagues may determine they need to reduce number of Match Officials needed for a game.
 League1 Ontario, League1 Ontario Reserve, OUA, OCAA, OPDL, Ontario Cup Semi-finals and Finals will have priority for three (3) officials.